almandsky/learning-to-drive-in-5-minutes/README_REAL_ROBOT.md

 sudu apt-get install -y mosquitto mosquitto-clients
 ```

-Optional:
+Optional (scenario 2):

-5. If you plan to train locally, then setup stable_baselines.
+5. If you plan to train locally on the robot, then setup stable_baselines.
 This can take a lot of work.
 In my experiece tensorflow 1.12 didn't contain many of the libraries that were needed to pull in from tensorflow.contrib and therefore I had to heavily modify
 `/home/tkramer/env/lib/python3.5/site-packages/tensorflow/contrib/__init__.py`
 to comment out packages which caused errors:
 ```